gryphius/pycyborg/README.md

 scripts
 -------

-"colortransitiondemo.py" : a quick test of a single cyborg gaming light (doesn't use the full library - this was the first test script)

 "identify.py" : to activate all cyborg gaming lights and print out some information (position, intensity)

 "setcolor.py" : control the gaming lights from the shell (from bash scripts etc)

+"boblight.py" : boblight interface

+a few demo scripts are available in the demo folder

 getting started
 ---------------